patdx/ccl/README.md

 If CCL can't find the Claude CLI:
 1. Run `which claude` (or `where claude` on Windows) to find the binary path
 2. Add the path to your config file: `"bin": "/path/to/claude"`
-3. Alternatively, ensure Claude CLI is installed and in your PATH
+3. Or ensure the Claude CLI is in your `PATH`

-Common installation locations:
+Common installation hints:
-- Shell alias: Check your `.bashrc`/`.zshrc` for `alias claude="..."`
+- Shell alias: check your shell rc files (e.g., `.bashrc`, `.zshrc`) for `alias claude="..."`
-- Direct install: `/usr/local/bin/claude`, `~/.claude/local/claude`
+- Direct installs are often at `/usr/local/bin/claude` or `~/.claude/local/claude`

 ### Configuration Issues

-- Use `ccl --list` to see available configurations
+- Use `ccl list` to see available configurations
-- Use `ccl --verbose` to debug environment variable setup
+- Use `ccl <config> --verbose ...` to debug environment variable setup (sensitive values are masked)
-- Check file permissions on config file (should be 0600)
+- Check file permissions on the config file (should be 0600)

-### API Key Management

-- Never commit API keys to version control
-- Use environment-specific configurations for different projects
-- Sensitive values are automatically masked in verbose output